kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_2.md

 <h5>Tips</h5>

 * You should choose a size for your poster based on your reactions to other posters you find on the web.
 Many poster are tall images; others go for something wider.
 It’s not important that the image be any specific size: more important is what it can do for a viewer in a short timespan (you should anticipate that viewers will spend 1-2 minutes with your poster.
+* For design advice see <a href="http://www.nuigalway.ie/remedi/poster/media/Posters_Good_and_bad.pdf">"How to Distinguish a Good Poster Design from a Bad One"</a>
 * Include a clear title somewhere in your poster.
 It should be specific and attention-grabbing.
 * Somewhere in the poster, include your name
 * Cite all sources using MLA at the bottom of the poster.